dukescript/junit-browser-runner/README.md

 $ mvn install
 ```

 The above creates necessary files and executes the `client/src/test/java/org/your/test/DataModelTest.java` test in  a browser.
+You can edit the file and re-run the tests then.